Kalamansanai/cm-mimir/README.md

 The dataset is annotated and stored on roboflow.
-Do not use any preprocessing or augmentation beacuse it will done locally!
-You can find the required parameters in the export tab on robofolow
+For the json, you can find the required parameters in the export tab on robofolow.